intro-graphics/F20-Assignment4/README.md

    To load a texture into a `Material`, assign a new value to the `Material` object called `"texture"`.
 To assign `"texture"` with the right value, use one of our functions that returns a reference to an image file.
 Load your image using the class `Texture`, found in `tiny-graphics.js`.
 You can read the class `Texture` to see what this class does.

    A `Texture`'s color is scaled by the Phong formula's ambient weight.
-Make your image match its original colors this time, by setting the ambient `color` to opaque black and adjust the `ambient`.
+Make your image match its original colors this time, by setting the ambient `color` to opaque black and adjusting the `ambient`.
 (FYI, images with transparent pixels are accounted for in the formula too -- the shape's base color affects the texture's color additively, but the transparencies combine multiplicatively).

 2. Apply the entire first texture image onto each face of a cube (cube #1) that has dimensions 2x2x2.
 The texture coordinates should range from (0,1) in both the s and t dimensions.
 Filtering should be set to use nearest neighbor. **– 10 points**